LegoFormer: Transformers for Block-by-Block Multi-view 3D Reconstruction: Introduction

-To address these drawbacks, we propose LegoFormer - a model that uses a transformer network \cite{vaswani2017attention} to jointly encode all views and predict a 3D reconstruction in the form of its tensor decomposition.
-Figure \ref{fig:architecture} illustrates a high-level overview of the LegoFormer architecture.
-We argue that transformers are particularly suited to the task at hand since their attention mechanism allows exploiting information from all views while encoding a specific one, thus enriching its learned representation.
+To address these drawbacks, we propose LegoFormer: a model that uses a transformer network \cite{vaswani2017attention} to jointly encode all views and predict a 3D reconstruction in the form of its tensor decomposition. \cref{fig:architecture} illustrates a high-level overview of LegoFormer.
+We argue that transformers are particularly suited to the task at hand since their attention mechanism allows information sharing across the inputs token, i.e., the views in our case.
 This is in contrast with previous work based on CNNs and RNNs, where the knowledge from all views becomes available only once the encoding phase ends.
-Moreover, as most of the reconstructed objects are man-made, they are expected to have a certain regular structure which can be leveraged to use more efficient representations based on tensor decomposition.
-To this end we represent a voxel grid $V \in \mathds{R}^{N \times N \times N}$ by $k$ decomposition factors of size $\pmb{d} \in \mathds{R}^{3 \times N}$.
-The decoder part of our architecture takes a set of learned encoded queries as input and transforms each one into a set of three vectors (the decomposition factors).
-Taking a cross-product between each triplet of vectors gives a rank-1 estimation of the output voxel grid.
-Different queries generate different estimations corresponding to different parts of the object, e.g., the legs of a table or the backrest of a chair; combining the parts together generates the final voxel volume.
-Therefore our network learns to predict objects as a sum of independent parts in a completely unsupervised way.
-For the special case of only one input view available, the attention across views cannot be computed.
-Therefore, we also propose an architecture tailored for this use case, where patches from the same image are used as encoder inputs similarly to what done in Vision Transformer (ViT) \cite{dosovitskiy2020image}.
+For the special case of only one input view available, the attention mechanism would not provide any advantage.
+Therefore, we propose a special model for this task where patches from the same image are used as independent encoder inputs similarly to what is done in Vision Transformer (ViT) \cite{dosovitskiy2020image}.
 To differentiate between the two cases, the models are respectively named LegoFormer-M (multi-view) and LegoFormer-S (single-view).